agency-quill/agency/documentation/agency-web-basics.md

 ### Push server
 `//contentsrvr/imagepush/new_content/PROD_WEB_QUILL`

 The push server is how we get our files posted to the live site.
+When we copy a file to the push server, it gets copied to the 11 Quill servers and sent to [Akamai](https://www.akamai.com/) to copy to their network.

 `00_IMMEDIATE`
 `10_Monday`, `20_Tuesday`, `30_Wednesday`, `40_Thursday`, `50_Friday`, `60_Saturday`, `70_Sunday`